f321x/wireless_motion_sensor_esp32/README.md

 The range, depending on the set transmission power, can be >1km (outdoors).
 The price of the parts was around 92k sats (+soldering iron and 3D printed cases).

+The .ino source files can be compiled and flashed to the ESP with the Arduino IDE.

 Also, make sure your HC12 module works correctly; many Chinese clones need a simple fix to function correctly: https://ytb.trom.tf/watch?v=ZfBuEAH-Q8Y